dougeby/IntuneDocs/intune/apple-school-manager-set-up-ios.md

 	- **Supervised** - a management mode that enables more management options and disabled Activation Lock by default.
 If you leave the check box blank, you have limited management capabilities.

 	 - **Locked enrollment** - (Requires Management Mode = Supervised) Disables iOS settings that could allow removal of the management profile.
 If you leave the check box blank, it allows the management profile to be removed from the Settings menu.
    - **Shared iPad** - (Requires **Enroll without User Affinity** and **Supervised** mode.)
 Allows multiple users to log on to enrolled iPads by using a managed Apple ID.
 Managed Apple IDs are created in the Apple School Manager portal.
+Learn more about [shared iPad](education-settings-configure-ios-shared.md).

   >[!NOTE]
   >If **User Affinity** is set to **With user affinity**  or **Supervised** mode is set to **Off**, Shared iPad mode is disabled for the enrollment profile.
       - **Maximum Cached Users** - (Requires **Shared iPad** = **Yes**) Creates a partition on the device for each user.
 The recommended value is the number of students likely to use the device over a period of time.
 For example, if six students use the device regularly during the week, set this number to six.

     - **Allow Pairing** - specifies whether iOS devices can sync with computers.
 If you choose **Allow Apple Configurator by certificate**, you must choose a certificate under **Apple Configurator Certificates**.

     - **Apple Configurator Certificates** - If you chose **Allow Apple Configurator by certificate** under **Allow Pairing**, choose an Apple Configurator Certificate to import.

 7. Choose **Setup Assistant Settings**, configure the following profile settings, and then choose **Save**: